International TA Program

 This workshop series aims to empower international TAs [ITAs] as they build relationships with mentors and colleagues here at Georgia Tech, and will include activities and discussions around managing relationships with your teaching mentors, developing effective relationships with students, and opportunities to converse with fellow ITAs from institute-wide.
 You are invited to attend one or all sessions!

-Session 1: Friday, February 5 at 4:00 pm EST - Establishing a Good Relationship with Your Teaching Mentor
+Session 1: Thursday, January 27th, at 11:00 am EST - Finding Your Teaching Mentor

-Questions about the International TA Program and assessment procedures should be directed to Sarah Kegley at firstname.lastname@example.org.
+Questions about the ITA Program should be directed to Sarah Kegley at firstname.lastname@example.org